dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 With these basics defined we can configure our system for CNS.
 First we will set up the credentials for CNS in OpenShift.

-&#x3009;Create an encoded value for the CNS admin user like below:
+&#8680; Create an encoded value for the CNS admin user like below:

     echo -n "myS3cr3tpassw0rd" | base64